mor1/mort-www/_posts/2017-08-28-past-present-future.md

 [OCamlBuild] infrastructure to shiny new modern [jbuilder] and [topkg].
-The new scheme seems to me to be an improvement: faster build times, simpler (to my eyes) metadata, autogeneration of more of the repeated metadata (`.merlin` etc), and a reasonably simply [`Makefile`] that I actually think I understand.
+The new scheme seems to me to be an improvement: faster build times, simpler (to my eyes) metadata, autogeneration of more of the repeated metadata (`.merlin` etc), and a reasonably simple [`Makefile`] that I actually think I understand.
 Definitely progress :)

 [Oasis]: http://oasis.forge.ocamlcore.org/